TiCaLiBrO/Trillidium/README.md

 we can use usurp address and usurp &var we can use displace address and displace &var

-if a pointer points to a variable, and that variable gets freed, what should happen?
+if a pointer points to a variable, and that variable gets freed, what should happen? (depends on identity versus address) Identity pointer: Undefined. unsalvagable.
+Address pointer: Undefined.
+Given value when the address is given value.

 own()
 borrow()